revelytix/backbone-nestify/README.md

  container: OrderModel}
 ```

-The supplied matcher function will be passed these parameters:
+The supplied predicate will be passed these parameters:

 * The String `attribute` name
 * The incoming, unmodified container `value` to be set
 * The `existing` container, if any
 * The `opts` hash

+It should return true or false.

 #### Omitted